-The site was primarily excavated by a team from the University of Michigan, lead by Francis W. Kelsey, in the 1920s.
-However, Kelsey was not the first person to show interest in Karanis; local farmers had been obtaining government permits to remove nitrogen-rich soil from the site to use as fertilizer (sebbakh) up until the early twentieth century, and the papyri they inevitably unearthed caught the attention of English scholars Bernard Pyne Grenfell and Arthur Surridge Hunt, who completed minor excavations of the site in 1895 before moving to a different site.
-As a result, Kelsey and his team were forced to work around whole swaths of the town that had been destroyed by earlier activities -- most notably, an area right in the center of the Karanis mound.
-The Michigan team completed a wonderfully thorough excavation of the areas that remained intact, cataloging each artifact and making careful note of where exactly each item was discovered.
-This provides crucial information to archeologists and classicists who wish to consider artifacts in their original contexts.
+The site was primarily excavated by a team from the University of Michigan, led by Francis W. Kelsey, from 1924 - 1935.
+When Kelsey arrived, local farmers had been obtaining government permits to remove nitrogen-rich soil from the site to use as fertilizer (sebbakh) removing most of the center of the ancient settlement.
+The Michigan team undertook a thorough excavation of the areas that remained intact, cataloging each artifact and noting where exactly each item was discovered.